graphicxtras.com for plugins and presets

-The key thing is to have a photo.
-They, of course, must be owned by you but there are also many available that can be purchased via stock sites.
+The key thing is to have a photo to convert into a Photoshop brush.
+The photo, of course, must be owned by you but there are also many available that can be purchased via stock sites.
 Many of the strokes / dabs I have created on this site have either started out as photos or photo-realistic images (such as generated in Daz Studio or Poser).

 Now you have the required image (or something similar), go to the edit menu and select the define brush (or preset) command.
 The photo is now stored as a stroke in Adobe ® Photoshop ®.